RoyLuoNanjing/react-student-life-UK-achievements/README.md

 * Afterward, I earned bonus points in my personal file based on the rarity of the completed achievements.
 These achievements will also be collected as cards in my personal album, with detailed data about each completion recorded.

 ![Cool GIF](https://github.com/RoyLuoNanjing/react-student-life-UK-achievements/blob/master/src/gif/complete.gif)

+### Planning to expand it with more features if anyone is interested